Skip to main content Skip to navigation

 Profile

-I am assistant professor of public policy at the University of Warwick in the department of politics and international studies (PAIS).
+I am associate professor of public policy at the University of Warwick in the department of politics and international studies (PAIS).
 I am also an affiliate researcher at the Bennett Institute for Public PolicyLink opens in a new window at Cambridge University.
 I was previously a Fulbright Scholar at the Brookings Institution in DC.
 I hold a BA in philosophy and history, an MA in development economics, and a PhD in economic policy, all from the Australian National University.

 Research